 - Physical therapy.
 This is one of the most powerful solutions to persistent heel pain, with a 90% success rate.
-Our therapist, Michael, is on staff to teach and assist with stretches, strengthening exercises, deep tissue and Swedish massage, trigger point work, muscle stimulation, therapeutic ultrasound, and more.
+Our staff will teach and assist you with stretches, strengthening exercises, deep tissue and Swedish massage, trigger point work, muscle stimulation, therapeutic ultrasound, and more.
 These techniques are non-invasive and do not require injections or surgery, and alleviate your pain by stretching tight tendons and building up supporting muscles in the lower leg.

 - Custom orthotics.
 These tools are used to address painful conditions in the heels and the arches.
 Often, there is a mechanical flaw contributing to your heel or arch pain—for example flat feet, or even an abnormal walking pattern.
 In addition to providing extra cushioning, a custom orthotic can add additional arch support or even correct foot motion, reducing the strain on your heel and spreading your weight around more evenly.
 Unlike shoe inserts bought at a drug store, custom orthotics are made from a mold of your feet, so they fit just right.

 Surgery is an option only when conservative treatments have been tried extensively and you are still experiencing pain.
 Fortunately, this is extremely rare.